vkamiansky/omniture-interceptor/README.md

 * Opening page addresses in two environments on mobile and desktop plus the following:
 * Slideshow next on desktop.
 Slideshow full screen on mobile.
 * Sharing buttons, mail button on desktop and mobile.
-Print button on mobile.
+Print button on desktop.
-* Tabs widget on start page: switching tabs, show more on mobile and desktop.
+* Tabs widget on start page: switching tabs, show more, link click on mobile and desktop.
 Senaste dygnet on desktop.
 * HTML player: waiting for the autorun video to end on desktop and mobile.

-Yet to implement:

 * Quiz next, next, complete on desktop and mobile.

 The tool is written in F#.
 If F# looks double Dutch to you, please, learn the [basics of F#](https://github.com/vkamiansky/omniture-interceptor/blob/master/fsharp-in-short.md).